Clinical Imaging Data Scientist

 Oxford

 The imaging data scientist will work within the Translational Medicine Team to deliver data analysis related to internal and external research projects.
 The role will report to the Senior Medical Director, but also work closely with the algorithm development team.
 The data scientist will be responsible for the analysis of internally held imaging and clinical datasets acquired through external collaborations.
-The post holder will be responsible for curating, processing and analysing data, summarising and reporting findings, and communicating with external collaborators.
+The post holder will be responsible for curating, quality checking, processing and analysing data, summarising and reporting findings, and communicating with external collaborators.
 The data scientist will also support internal and external research planning activities of Brainomix, as well as contribute to research publications.

 Key responsibilities